bio-agents/bioagents-docs/curators_guide.rst

 - in case the web service provides an interface to an existing agent registered in *bio.agents*, try to ensure the relevant annotations are consistent

 .. note::
-   - `bioagentsSchema <https://github.com/bio-agents/bioagentsschema>`_ includes a basic model of an API specification including endpoints however this is not yet supported in *bio.agents*
+   - `bioagents schema <https://github.com/bio-agents/bioagents-schema>`_ includes a basic model of an API specification including endpoints however this is not yet supported in *bio.agents*

 .. _webservice: